rlue/ryanlue.com/_posts/2017-06-29-gpg-for-ssh-auth.md

 This guide is written for Mac users, but if you’re a GNOME user who found yourself looking for insight here, it appears that GNOME keyring runs its own, conflicting version of gpg-agent.
 This might be outdated information, since the last reference I saw to it was in 2012, but if you’re still having problems, [see here for more][gnome]{:target="_blank"}.

+---

+[^1]:
+    Big thanks to /u/ivanwick for [pointing this out][sci] — `ssh-copy-id` makes the process of exporting public keys to an SSH server a breeze.

+    But just in case you ever want to reverse the process (or manually manage authorization on a remote host), here’s a rundown of what’s going on under the hood:

+    A server stores a list of authorized SSH public keys in each user account’s `~/.ssh/authorized_keys` file, where each line looks something like this:

+        ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAedj8cCrSl8bR6/lmAABAQDuo9KF8ulWhbp0sUG6W1NQsQS/svxoY3WpXh8V0gCPc2D+QMj6jIhXS17PgU5dSwEUS07KB4s5Kbvc2SvLjNO9Uio6RK2M1wd0LdS678ZBiC/0LOqsdn6Et6PAte39K1vdC4YUVvVUXONB29aWRpFTfMZ3ZZvhi9L3+/GnwGgWHSpHH9btfstcHh0gPqNIubwtWpy1R27R/dAVElON95JTIk++c2rUoOEyq8CeOMhIEiVd2X1GrJ1Eutr8SkIBpilhLI5lLM85v/ruXDlJCpBzshFJLmdYHvsonfgHQ5ynxwLpMcEwLbqrBiRTGVgIgTS28TtX (none)

+    This public key comes from the client (naturally); you can get a listing of public keys on your computer with the following (note the capital `-L`):

+        $ ssh-add -L

+    All `ssh-copy-id` does is take this information and append it to the remote host’s `~/.ssh/authorized_keys` file.
+On a system with many users, I prefer to do this manually, so that I can add a comment above each public key to remind me whom it belongs to.
+If you ever wish to deauthorize a key, simply delete the corresponding line from the file.

 [interch]: https://superuser.com/questions/360507/are-gpg-and-ssh-keys-interchangable
 [iu]: https://kb.iu.edu/d/aews
 [rfc]: https://tools.ietf.org/html/rfc4880